alexpotter1/Weight-Tracker/Design/Design Progression.md

 I subsequently came up with the following design:
 ![Design Storyboard 2](Diagrams/design_diagram_2.jpeg?raw=true "Design Storyboard 2")

+This subsequent design explicitly conforms to the following requirements in the specification:

+* **1**: Weight table in window 3
+* **2**: Dialog box for choosing weight unit in window 5
+* **3**: Graph in window 4, showing user progress
+* **4**: Multiple users, windows 1 and 2
+* **6**: Text informing user of progress in window 3

+In addition, the following requirements were confirmed to be met when this design was made functional with an early prototype:
+* **5**: The application launches and displays a functional interface on OS X Mavericks.

 #### Profile management
 The new design requires the user to "log in" to their profile as soon as the app starts.
 This is so that the user is guided into doing so, and it prevents the user from forgetting to create a user when using the application.